kovleventer/FoD/README.md

 Not tested yet.

 ## GNU/Linux
 Installing libraries is a lot more easier, also *dirent.h* actually works as intended.
-To get the SDL devel libs under Ubuntu using apt-get, just type
+To get SDL devel libs under Ubuntu using apt-get, just type
 ```
 sudo apt-get install libsdl2*
 ```
-Under different distros you need different commands, but you already know that.
+Under different distros and using different package managers you need different commands, but in that case I'm sure you already know that.
 Compilation should be easy now, just run the make script (not an actual makefile, just a shell script) with an 'm' or 'f' param.
 Uses g++.

 ## macOS
 Not tested yet